23 FAQs about ownership issues.

 In practice, a more important effect may be a change in what the other shareholders want.
 For example, a venture capitalist who invests in the company may want to be able to realise their investment in three years' time.
 This might lead the investor to push the directors to follow a very different strategy, such as growing the company until it can be floated on a stock exchange.

-6. Can I prevent shares being sold to other investors?
+6. Can I prevent shares being issued or sold to other investors?

 In general, you can only prevent shares being sold to other investors if the company's articles of association (see 11) or any shareholders' agreement (see 12) give you that right.
 This can happen in three ways: